 - 7. Grind all mating surfaces with a 50 grit grinding disk.
 Remove all adhesive, sealers, paint, E-coating and corrosion protective coatings from the area where the structural adhesive and welds will be applied.
 The metal should be completely bare and shiny in appearance, if the metal appears pewter in color all of the galvanized coating has not been removed. - 8.
 Pre- drill any GMAW plug / puddle weld holes that may be necessary, with a 8mm.
 (5/16in.) hole. - 9.
 With the aid of an assistant, dry fit the panel.
 Apply clamps to hold panel in place, making note of locations.
 Install screws where accessibility prohibits the use of clamps.
 This will aid in proper alignment during installation. - 10.
 Without a mixing tip installed, purge a small amount of structural adhesive from the cartridge.
 This will ensure an even flow of both components. - 11.
-Attach a mixing tip and dispense a mixing tube's length of adhesive from the cartridge.

-NOTE: Using scrap metal and adhesive, make test coupon samples and perform peel test to ensure your STRSW equipment is ready to apply welds as required.
-Refer to the Weld / Weld Bonding section as found in, (Refer to 31 - Collision Information - Standard Procedure).
+Attach a mixing tip and dispense a mixing tube's length of adhesive from the cartridge. - NOTE: Using scrap metal and adhesive, make test coupon samples and perform peel test to ensure your STRSW equipment is ready to apply welds as required.
+The Weld/Weld Bonding section will provide further information on peel testing and equipment set-up, (Refer to 31 Collision Information Standard Procedure).